jarar21/RoleplayTTS/README.md

 ## Additional Notes;

 - The script utilizes TikTok's TTS API to generate audio files.
-Make sure you have a valid TikTok session ID configured in the `config.ini` file.;
+Make sure you have a valid TikTok session ID configured in the `settings.py` file.;

 ## Credits;